mariechatfield/tutorials/firebase/steps/step2_write_data_manually.md

 2. Edit a name in the **maintainers** array
 3. Delete a name from the **maintainers** array
 4. Add another object to the top level of **your-firebase-app**
-5. Figure out what URL you would need to create to link directly to one of the names in the **maintainers** array
+5. Figure out what URL you would need to link directly to one of the names in the **maintainers** array

 ## AFTER